zoicware/ZOICWARE/features.md

 - This tweak will disable windows defender and all related services
 ### Disable Windows Telemetry
 - This tweak will disable telemetry with group policy however, this only applies to server and ltsc builds
+- Adds telemetry domains to be blocked via hosts file gathered from official microsoft sources
 - **Note:** other telemetry services and settings are disabled as well
 ## Remove Scheduled Tasks
 - This tweak will remove all scheduled tasks except for SvcRestart and CtfMonitor to avoid issues